A Bit of Fatherly Advice About Online Etiquette

 Although businesses are often online to promote their offerings, the people they engage with aren’t always ready for their message.
 People interact online to build connections.
 Don’t make your first interaction a sales one unless your prospect specifically requests it.

-If someone connects with you online introduce yourself and get to know them.
+If someone connects with you online, introduce yourself and get to know them.
 Build trust and establish credibility.
-If they’re open to what you have to offer the opportunity to discuss it will arise, but it’s considered poor online etiquette to go in for the kill when you’ve barely said “hello.”
+If they are open to what you offer, the opportunity to discuss it will arise, but it’s considered poor online etiquette to go in for the kill when you’ve barely said “Hello.”

 6) Do not share while intoxicated.

-This might seem obvious (while you’re sober), but all too often people are drawn to social media after a night of drinking.
+This might seem obvious (when you are sober), but all too often, people are drawn to social media after a night of drinking.
 Bad idea!

 Just as you should avoid drunk dialing an ex, avoid social media when intoxicated.
 It simply won’t turn out well.